20 Secrets of Getting Organized

 Secret #9.
 Keep the Front of Your Refrigerator Neat

 You may be amazed at how a cluttered fridge can set the tone for the entire kitchen.
-Instead of menus, school papers, invitations, and photos all over your refrigerator door set up a command center that you can use to neatly organize these items.
+Instead of menus, school papers, invitations, and photos all over your refrigerator door, turn this area into a family hub.
+An organized space that you can use to help your day-to-day life run more efficiently.

 Instead of clutter, you will now have a useful tool you can use to run your entire home.